Insects are on the menu at a restaurant in New York City.

 Sainsbury's says it is the first British supermarket to stock packets of Eat Grub's smoky BBQ crunchy roasted crickets, which will be sold in 250 stores across the country.

-More than 2 billion people around the world already eat them, and scientists say eating bugs could be the key to saving our environment.
+While it might sound strange to us, around the world eating bugs isn't that weird, More than two billion people already eat them, and scientists say eating bugs could be the key to saving our environment.

 They believe insects could help fight world hunger and malnutrition because there are so many of them, they are healthy, and have less of a carbon footprint.